huntdatacenter/docs/docs/do-science/faq/storage.md

 ::: tip

-See our [Data coordinator FAQ](/administer-science/data/faq/#restore) for questions regarding backup and restore.
+See our [Data administrator FAQ](/administer-science/data/faq/#restore) for questions regarding backup and restore.

 :::